 A leader is part of a team, gets hands-on with challenges and includes themselves as part of problem-solving solutions.
 Share setbacks as well as accomplishments and see that each job, including your own, is part of one combined effort to achieve a shared goal.

 A coach wants their team to win and knows exactly what to say to motivate everyone to do their very best.
 A coach stays positive and has faith in each member of the team and their individual skills.
 Know how to unite your team and achieve your objectives together.

 Showing vs. telling

 It’s easy to tell someone to do something or have a certain attitude, but it’s much more effective to set an example.
 Be a role model and show the passion that you would like to see from the people in your team.

 Hone your skills and become a leader

-A Professional Practice degree in IT leadership will take your skills and give you the extra knowledge to excel in your industry as a strong leader in IT.
+A Professional Practice degree in our Master of IT Leadership online program will take your skills and give you the extra knowledge to excel in your industry as a strong leader in IT.
 You will learn all about communication, problem-solving, critical thinking, teamwork and of course digital literacy.

 These are the qualities that employers in the IT industry look for.
 These days, you need more than stellar expertise in information technology, you will also need the skills to communicate with the company board and other stakeholders.